mrpositron/paper2tex/README.md

 Credit goes to the authors of the above projects, [@MaliParag](https://github.com/MaliParag), [@lukas-blecher](https://github.com/lukas-blecher/LaTeX-OCR/), [@jjdredd](https://github.com/jjdredd).

+## How to use?

+`paper2tex.ipynb` is the main notebook.
+It contains the code to extract equations from the paper.
+The notebook is self explanatory. (it will be added soon)

 ## Example

 <img src="./demo/page3.jpg" alt= “” width = "512" >